molily/molily.de/_posts/2017-12-21-robust-javascript.md

 ### The browser as a runtime environment

 Writing client-side JavaScript for the web differs from programming for other platforms.
-There is not one well-defined runtime environment and a few canonical libraries a developer may count on.
+There is not one well-defined runtime environment a developer may count on.
 There is not one hardware architecture or device type.
 There is not a single vendor that defines and builds the runtime, the compiler and the tools.

 The web is an open, vendor-independent, heterogenous publishing platform.
 It is held together by several technical standards of different quality.
 New standards appear frequently, old standards are amended or deprecated.
 Different standardization organizations follow different rules of procedure.

 This has lead to the following situation:

-- There is technical behavior that is standardized and that major browsers agree on. – For example, the basic HTML elements are well-supported.
+- There is technical behavior that is standardized and that major browsers agree on.
+For example, the basic HTML elements are well-supported.
-- There is technical behavior that is standardized and that major browsers do not agree on. – Browsers may have bugs in their implementation or simply not support newer standards yet.
+- There is technical behavior that is standardized and that major browsers do not agree on.
+For example, browsers may have bugs in their implementation or simply not support newer standards yet.
-- There is technical behavior that is not standardized and that major browsers agree on. – Standards may omit some details, leaving them for implementors to decide.
-Still browser vendors copy the detailed behavior from other browsers for consistency.
+- There is technical behavior that is not standardized and that major browsers agree on.
+Standards may omit some details, leaving them for implementors to decide.
+Still, browser vendors copy the detailed behavior from other browsers for consistency.
-- There is technical behavior that is not standardized and that major browsers do not agree on. – Typically new web technologies are born as proprietary experiments before entering a standardization process.
-Or they are never widely adopted and fall into oblivion.
+- There is technical behavior that is not standardized and that major browsers do not agree on.
+Typically new web technologies are born as proprietary experiments before entering a standardization process.
+Some technologies are never widely adopted and fall into oblivion.

 There are numerous relevant browsers in numerous versions running on different operating systems on devices with different hardware abilities, internet connectivity, etc. The fact that the web client is not under their control maddens developers from other domains.
 They see the web as the most hostile software runtime environment.
 They understand the diversity of web clients as a weakness.